Dev1ss0/Dev1ss0/README.md

 # Heyo!
 I am an 19 year old guy from Slovakia.
 @dev1ss0 on discord

-My website: https://dev1ss0.lol (rewrite soon on github pages)
+My website: Deleted.
+Soon to be rewritten on github pages.

 ## Things i do now: